reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easier-operator.md

 ## Operator development and operator frameworks

 The current state of operator development is complex to say the least.
-The framework we used was the exact opposite of _ everything_ you would want from an operator framework.
-The framework was complex, clunky, buggy, the framework enormous, the operator images we made were huge, the operator itself slow and heavy on resources, and hard to maintain.
+The framework we used was the exact opposite of _everything_ you would want from an operator framework.
+The framework was complex, clunky, buggy, enormous, the operator images we made were huge, the operator itself slow and heavy on resources, and hard to maintain.
 Which framework we used doesn't matter here, this is not a framework bashing post.
 All I will say is that _all_ of the options listed under the operator frameworks to use for operator development are more complex than the one I'm about to show